ably/ably-java/README.md

 ### Publishing to JCenter (Maven)

 * Go to the home page for the package; eg https://bintray.com/ably-io/ably/ably-java.
 Select [New version](https://bintray.com/ably-io/ably/ably-java/new/version), enter the new version such as "0.8.10" in name and save
-* Run `gradle java:assembleRelease` locally to generate the files
+* Run `./gradlew java:assembleRelease` locally to generate the files
 * Open local relative folder such as `/lib/build/release/0.8.10/`
 * Then go to the new version in JFrog Bintray; eg https://bintray.com/ably-io/ably/ably-java/0.8.10, then click on the link to upload via the UI in the "Upload files" section
 * Type in `io/ably/ably-java/0.8.10` into "Target Repository Path" ensuring the correct version is included.
 The drag in the files in `java/build/release/0.8.10/`